 On Le Choupinet menu, classics of the French bistro cuisine (Burgundy snails, foie gras, deviled eggs, artichokes and vinaigrette, roasted chicken croque-monsieur, frog’s legs, lentil salad, chocolate mousse, lemon pie, rum baba…) rub shoulder with the chef Tchekad’s creations (large salads, pastis-flambéed king prawns, tuna tartare…).

-As a starter, we go for the plate of Bellota Bellota ham to share.
-It's always delicious.
+As a starter, we go for the plate of Bellota Bellota ham to share and an avocado toast with runny egg yolk.
 We even order an exquisite signature cocktail as an aperitif, based on spicy Captain Morgan rum.
 Le Choupinet serves about a dozen Signature cocktails for 14 euros, in addition to the 12-euro classic cocktails.

 The, we go for a classic and a Signature dish.
 For the classic main course, we try the Croque-Monsieur, or Le Choupinet's best-seller, in a very soft version, the bread not being toasted, and the cheese is melted with a salamander broiler.
 It's served with homemade French fries and the chef's elevated mayonnaise with shallot and parsley.